rainymoon911/edx-xblock-codebrowser/README.md

 function of scripts
 ======

-create.sh :               run on gitlab server,called by exp file
+create.sh :               run on gitlab server,called by exp file and call gitlab cli to initialize user account

 initialize_user.sh :      generate the ssh key(private and public),call the initialize.exp to initialize gitlab
 account,upload the project and write gitlab config file(switch users)